Mystery of the Sonar of Dolphins?

 Mathematics of the Sonar of Dolphins

-"click" like that of a dolphin.
+"click," like that of a dolphin.
 The waves used for imaging are not limited to sound.
 Ideas for applications include

-|The scope of potential applications of geometric sonar include all areas of sonar, radar, exploration-seismology, and medical imaging.
-And more.|
+|One might wonder if the scope of potential applications of geometric sonar includes sonar, radar, exploration-seismology, and medical imaging?|

 Sonar of Dolphins

-Abstract: Hypothetical Neurons
+Abstract: Hypothetical Neurons.

-Sample Program for Experimenting
+Sample Program for Experimenting.

-Odds and Ends
+Odds and Ends.